1975 Lice earthquake: National

 A total of 15,000 Turkish soldiers were involved in rescue and relief work, with the first personnel arriving just 3 hours after the earthquake.
 The government set aside a total of 34 million dollars for repair and reconstruction.
+On 10 September, the government of Turkey announced they would provide earthquake-resistant homes for the affected residents after being persuaded by opposition political parties, newspapers and Kurdish-minority militants.
+Süleyman Demirel, then Turkey's prime minister, said they planned to construct 3,000 new homes away from the devastated hillside community.